Partners, providers, and progress

 Community-Led Planning

 Real change requires systemic thinking.
-Northland brings experience and knowledge without any direct self-interest to the policy making table.
-We amplify voices from our region working toward shifting child care systems, pilot innovative ideas that demonstrate workable models, and serve as a connecting point for partners and providers.
+Northland brings experience and knowledge, minus any direct self-interest, to the policy-making table.
+We amplify voices from our region working toward shifting the systems, pilot innovative ideas that demonstrate workable models, and serve as a connecting point for partners and providers.
+This work takes many different forms, such as:

-• Strengthening relationships and information exchange among all the different entities working to support child care including County/Tribal Licensors, DHS, First Children’s Finance, Child Care Aware, Economic Development efforts, Workforce Development, etc. to help people and programs get access to the support they need while maximizing resources and minimizing duplication.
+- Strengthening relationships and information exchange among entities working to support child care, including County/Tribal Licensors, the Minnesota Department of Children, Youth, and Families, First Children’s Finance, Child Care Aware, etc.

-• Piloting projects including Family Navigators and Family, Friend and Neighbor Child Care resources and supports.
+- Piloting projects like Family Navigators and Family, Friend and Neighbor Child Care supports and the Rural Pathways Getting Grant Ready for nonprofit child care programs.

-• Offering no- and low-cost cultural learning opportunities for people working with young children and families.
+- Offering no- and low-cost cultural learning opportunities for those working with young children and families.

-• Sharing data and stories from our region at statewide meetings and, when asked, testifying at the state legislature.
+- Sharing data and stories at statewide meetings and, when invited, testifying at the state legislature.

-The Northland Foundation will keep working on child care from different angles, think outside the box, and be a collaborator in the work to stabilize child care.
+The Northland Foundation will continue to work from different angles, think outside the box, and be a collaborator in the movement to stabilize child care.

-To connect with us on supports and opportunities for child care, please contact Program Officer, Taylor Holm.
+To connect with us on supports and opportunities for child care, please contact Vice President of Development and Programs, Zane Bail.